Zhoues/minerl-apptainer/README.md

     ...
     ```
 4. Compile the final Apptainer environment:
-    -  If you are using a standalone machine: `sudo apptainer build  --bind /path/to/MineDreamer:/path/to/MineDreamer vgl-env.sif vgl-env.def`
-    -  If you are using a cluster like slurm: `srun -p <your virtual partition> apptainer build ...(like above)`
+    -  If you are using a standalone machine: `sudo apptainer build  --bind /MineDreamer_top_level_directory:/MineDreamer_top_level_directory vgl-env.sif vgl-env.def`.
+If you are using a cluster like slurm: `srun -p <your virtual partition> apptainer build ...(like above)`

-        - `--bind`: The local directory you want to mount additionally in the container.
+    - `--bind`: The local directory you want to mount additionally in the container. `/MineDreamer_top_level_directory` means that if MineDreamer absolute path is like `/home/xxx/MineDreamer`, it should be `/home`.
     - Note: After compiling, there will be a `vgl-env.sif` in the folder. **If you want to install additional package in the container, you can add the bash command after `# Install local package` part in `vgl-env.def` and re-compile this final container.**

 5. Turn the final container into writable sandbox, because minerl env will create running logs while `.sif` is read only.
     -  If you are using a standalone machine: `sudo apptainer build --sandbox vgl-env/ vgl-env.sif`
     -  If you are using a cluster like slurm: `srun -p  <your virtual partition> apptainer build ...(like above)`

-### Running on a server with head
+### Running on a headless server (even if your server has a head)
-If you are runing on a server with head, you can use `sudo apptainer exec -w --nv --bind /path/to/MineDreamer:/path/to/MineDreamer vgl-env /opt/conda/envs/minerl/bin/python script_name.py`.
+If you are running on a headless server, you can use `sudo apptainer exec -w --nv --bind /MineDreamer_top_level_directory:/MineDreamer_top_level_directory vgl-env xvfb-run /opt/conda/envs/minerl/bin/python script_name.py`.
+- `--bind`: The local directory you want to mount additionally in the container. `/MineDreamer_top_level_directory` means that if MineDreamer absolute path is like `/home/xxx/MineDreamer`, it should be `/home`.
 - `--nv`: nvidia flag to enable GPU capabilities. **If you don't use GPU, please remove it**. (some warnings will raise but ignore them)
 - `-w`: enable writting inside the container.
-- `--bind`: The local directory you want to mount additionally in the container.
 - If you are using Wandb, you will need to specify the Wandb API key for remote monitoring.
 This can be done adding the following flag to the above command before vgl-env: `... --env WANDB_API_KEY=XXXXXXXXXXXXXXXXX vgl-env...`.

-### Running on a headless server (with GPU rending)
-If you are running on a headless server, you can use `sudo apptainer exec -w --nv --bind /path/to/MineDreamer:/path/to/MineDreamer vgl-env xvfb-run /opt/conda/envs/minerl/bin/python script_name.py`.
-For detailed meanings of the parameters of apptainer, refer to the previous part.

 If you want to use GPU rendering, you need to create a script `script_name.sh` for your `script_name.py` like the following:
 ```bash
 vglrun /opt/conda/envs/minerl/bin/python script_name.py # GPU Rendering
 ```
-and then use `sudo apptainer exec -w --nv --bind /path/to/MineDreamer:/path/to/MineDreamer vgl-env bash setupvgl.sh script_name.sh`.
+and then use `sudo apptainer exec -w --nv --bind /MineDreamer_top_level_directory:/MineDreamer_top_level_directory vgl-env bash setupvgl.sh script_name.sh`.

 **It's worth noting that you should likely change the permissions of `script_name.sh` to `+x` using `chmod`.**